Infiniti QX50: QX50 Concept (2017)

 It included a 2.0-liter inline-four variable compression engine with compression ratio between 8:1 and 14:1, front-drive platform.

 The vehicle was unveiled in the 2017 North American International Auto Show.

-The 2023 QX50 features a new sport trim level with blacked out exterior and interior styling and two new interior colors, Monaco Red (Sport only) and Pebble Gray (Luxe, Sensory, and Autograph only).
-Optional on QX50 Luxe and standard on QX50 Sport is a 12-speaker bose premium audio system.
+KR20DDT engine NHTSA investigation

+On December 13, 2023, the NHTSA opened an investigation into customer complaints of engine failure in the Nissan's KR15DDT and KR20DDET engines, the latter being used in the J55 QX50.
+The complaints allege engine failure, loss of motive power, engine knock, or noise and/or metal chunks and shavings being found in the oil pan of vehicles with these engines.
+The cause appears to be seizures and damages to the main bearings and L-links.
+Nissan stated that they are attempting to address these failures by changing their manufacturing process.

 Safety

 QX50

 The 2020 QX50 was tested by the Insurance Institute for Highway Safety.

 QX55

 The 2022 QX55 was tested by the Insurance Institute for Highway Safety.